Linalukusa/ListOfPeople/README.md

 # ListOfPeople
 ## Overview
-This app has was developed with Django (Python) and the databse used was Postresql.
-It allows the user to enter the name of people in a textbox and save the data into the database. database.
-Jquery 3.6.0 was used to trigger the submit button, it helped to submit the form and display the data without page refresing.
+This application is developed with Django (Python) and the database used is Postresql.
+It allows the user to enter the names of people in a text box and save the data to the database. database.
+Jquery 3.6.0 was used to trigger the submit button, it helped to submit the form and display the data without refreshing the page.

 ## Setup